 Please review the following reminders about the Honors Program Curriculum before you plan your schedule.

-§ --A score of 4 or 5 in ANY History AP exam exempts you from one of your Honors History Foundation courses.
+§ --For sophomores, juniors, and seniors: A score of 4 or 5 in ANY History AP exam exempts you from one of your Honors History Foundation courses.
 You are still required to take one of the History Foundation courses, even if you have 2 AP History scores of 4 or 5.
 Note: The Honors classes of 2017 and after are required to take only one History course, Honors History 100x, now being developed by the History Department.
 Students will take this course in their sophomore year.
 This course is required; it cannot be substituted for with AP or IB credit.

 § --English 1301 and 1302: Honors English: All Honors first-year students, regardless of AP or IB credit, take Honors English 1301 and 1302.